Publication Date: 13 October 2025

 Edited by Seumas Spark and Christina Twomey

-A timely essay collection on injustice in Australia
+A timely and moving essay collection on injustice in Australia

-From Australia’s treatment of its First Nations peoples to its refugees, from the prejudice suffered by the LGBTIQA+ community to the lack of support for returned soldiers, our country has not always treated its citizens with compassion and care.
-We have undervalued the land, causing damage to soil and waterways.
+Inequality and social injustice has been part of Australia since colonisation.
+From the treatment of refugees to First Nations peoples, from prejudice towards the LGBTIQA+ community to abuses of children in care, our country has not always treated its citizens with compassion and respect.
+We have undervalued the land, causing damage to soil and waterways, and failed to acknowledge sites of Indigenous massacres.
 What can this unenviable history teach us?

-With a dazzling line-up of contributors including acclaimed thinkers Sheila Fitzpatrick, Joy Damousi, Jennifer Nadel, Uncle Russell Mullett, Leigh Boucher, Katie Wright and Justin Zobel, this collection asks: how can we make a fairer and more inclusive Australia?
+With an impressive line-up of contributors including Sheila Fitzpatrick, Joy Damousi, Jennifer Nadel, Leigh Boucher and Justin Zobel, this collection prompts us to reflect on how can we make a fairer and more inclusive Australia.

 Seumas Spark